-- PRR #134, Retirement of Rule I.5 Disturbance Recording PRR #134 retires Reliability Rule I.5.
+• PRR #134, Retirement of Rule I.5 - Disturbance Recording - PRR #134 retires Reliability Rule I.5.
 A review of the Rule by RRS concluded that all its Requirements are not more stringent or specific than the corresponding NERC and NPCC Standards and Criteria.
 Therefore, RRS recommends that PRR #134 be approved as final.
 Mr. Ellsworth moved for final approval of PRR #134.
-The motion was seconded by Mr. Smith and approved unanimously by the Executive Committee - (13 to 0). - 2.
-PRRs for EC Approval to Post - PRR #135 G4: Definition of "Relevant System Conditions".
-This Rule requires ConEd to performs an annual studies to determine if its Restoration Plan the needs to be updated for additional eligible black start resources for its Restoration Plan.
+The motion was seconded by Mr. Smith and approved unanimously by the Executive Committee - (13 to 0).

+2. PRRs for EC Approval to Post

+• PRR #135 G4: Definition of "Relevant System Conditions".
+This Rule requires ConEd to perform studies to determine the need for additional eligible black start resources for its Restoration Plan.
 These studies are conducted whenever changes to "relevant system conditions" may affect the results.
 PRR #135 incorporates the definition of "relevant system conditions" in the Rule G.4.
 RRS recommended that the PRR be approved to "Post for Comment".
 Dr. Sasson moved for approval to post PRR #135 for comment.
-The motion was seconded by Mr. Altenburger and unanimously approved by the Executive Committee (13 to 0). - 3.
-PRRs for EC Discussion - None - 5.4 NERC Standards Development Mr. Adamson noted the NYSRC voted "Yes" on IRO-002-5, TOP-001-4, and CIP-002-5.1 which is consistent with the positions of NGrid, ConEd, and NPCC.
+The motion was seconded by Mr. Altenburger and unanimously approved by the Executive Committee - (13 to 0).

+3. PRRs for EC Discussion

+- None - 5.4 NERC Standards Development Mr. Adamson noted the NYSRC voted "Yes" on IRO-002-5, TOP-001-4, and CIP-002-5.1 which is consistent with the positions of NGrid, ConEd, and NPCC.

-5.5 Other RRS Issues - i.
+5.5 Other RRS Issues -

+i.
 RRS Status Report - See Sections 5.2 and 5.3.

-- 6.0 Reliability Compliance Monitoring Subcommittee (RCMS) Report/Issues - 6.1 RCMS Status Report & Discussion Issues Mr. Clayton reported that RCMS met on November 3, 2016 following the RRS meeting to review the status of the 2016 New York Reliability Compliance Program. - 6.2 2016 New York Reliability Compliance Program (NYRCP) RCMS found the NYISO to be in full compliance with the following Requirement(s):
+6.0 Reliability Compliance Monitoring Subcommittee (RCMS) Report/Issues compliance with the following Requirement(s):

+- 6.1 RCMS Status Report & Discussion Issues Mr. Clayton reported that RCMS met on November 3, 2016 following the RRS meeting to review the status of the 2016 New York Reliability Compliance Program. - 6.2 2016 New York Reliability Compliance Program (NYRCP) RCMS found the NYISO to be in full